AlexExiv/Router-Android/README.md

 2. RouteController - a controller that connects a path with a screen and implements routing logic.
 It creates a View, ViewModel, connects them, creates components for injections, and injects dependencies.
 3. Router - conducts routing between screens
 4. Chain - sequence of screens
+5. Result Api - convenient API to get result from called screen
-5. Middleware - interceptor of navigations; it can prevent navigation, or replace it with another route, or perform some operations.
+6. Middleware - interceptor of navigations; it can prevent navigation, or replace it with another route, or perform some operations.

 ## RoutePath